sebmourlhou/oidc-client/configuration.md

 ## provider."provider".authorize\_endpoint\_extra\_params

-Allows you to define additional parameters to be sent to the provider when the *authorize* endpoint is called.
+Defines additional parameters to be sent to the provider when the *authorize* endpoint is called.

 ## provider."provider".token\_endpoint\_grant\_type